 The economy is unpredictable, and the demand for certain products and services fluctuates for many reasons.
 It’s crucial to manage business finances effectively, especially in the early stages of company development, to avoid bad debt.
-Bad debt is money you are unable to recover, typically from a customer not paying its balance.
-It can quickly add up and slowly chip away at your company’s financial security.
-With that in mind, let’s explore some signs that indicate your trucking business is likely to have higher levels of bad debt.
+This is money you are unable to recover, typically from a customer not paying its balance.

 Unresponsive Clients